 Pediatric Intensive Care Unit

-Children’s Pediatric Intensive Care Unit (PICU) is the place where children receive the highest level of medical care for critical, life-threatening illnesses.
+Children’s Minnesota’s Pediatric Intensive Care Unit (PICU) is the place where children receive the highest level of medical care for critical, life-threatening illnesses.
 The PICU is equipped and staffed to provide a full spectrum of pediatric critical care.
 We are available 24/7 for consultation and assessment for emergency and continuing care of critically-ill infants, children, and adolescents to age 18.
-We offer pediatric/neonatal transport from any distance in the Upper Midwest via helicopter, fixed-wing plane, ambulance or specialized critical care rigs.
+We offer pediatric/neonatal transport from any distance in the upper Midwest via helicopter, fixed-wing plane, ambulance or specialized critical care rigs.
 The team has specialized training and our rigs are equipped to use treatments such as nitric oxide therapy immediately upon arrival at the hospital and during the transport.

-Children’s has the largest PICU in the upper Midwest with unmatched 24-hour in-house coverage by pediatric intensivists and RNs who have received specialized training in critical care.
+Our health care system has the largest PICU in the upper Midwest with unmatched 24-hour in-house coverage by pediatric intensivists and RNs who have received specialized training in critical care.
 The multidisciplinary team includes surgeons, neurologists, cardiologists, infection disease specialists, anesthesiologists, respiratory therapists, pharmacists, dietitians, child life specialists, social workers, rehabilitative services, chaplains and staff from our pain and palliative care/integrative medicine program.
 On our Minneapolis campus we also offer ECMO services for patients with severe respiratory and/or cardiac insufficiency.

 Featuring all private patient rooms with state-of-the-art technology, our new PICUs – at both Minneapolis and St. Paul hospitals – provide the best experience for patients and their families.
 We’re committed to supporting patients and their family from providing amenities in the room so families can stay with their child, to including them as a valued member of the care team.
 There is ongoing parent education with comprehensive discharge teaching and planning.
-In addition, we have Parent-to-Parent volunteers, parents who have “been there,” to offer nonmedical support to families currently in the PICU.
+In addition, we have Parent-to-Parent volunteers, parents who have “been there,” to offer non-medical support to families currently in the PICU.

-The Pediatric Intensive Care Units serves some of Children’s most critically ill patients and have been generously funded by local foundations.
+The Pediatric Intensive Care Units serves some of the most critically ill patients and have been generously funded by local foundations.
 The Children’s Hospital Association Pediatric Intensive Care Unit in St. Paul features 12 private patient rooms.
 The Pohlad Family Foundation Pediatric Intensive Care Unit in Minneapolis has 30 private patient rooms.